What are different Payment Networks?

 (c) Staged digital wallet

-• Consumer pulls up his phone and swipes against the POS.
+- The consumer pulls up their phone and taps it against the POS.

 Case a: